PuEnjoy/Learn-Assembly-FU/lecture01.md

 **Note that your program will not produce any output if it does not print anything to the console.
 In that case, no respone from your terminal is a good sign.** During this lecture you will learn how to print to the console and why certain errors occour in your program.
 So don't worry about it now.

+When you are done using the current build, you can use `make clean` to remove all generated `.o` files.

 ## Hello, World

 Open up your prefered text editor.
 No special requirements are needed; Nano, Vim, VS Code, everything works fine.
 Just use whatever you are most comfortable with.